Change Workload Group Settings

 The memory consumed by index creation on a non-aligned partitioned table is proportional to the number of partitions involved.
 If the total required memory exceeds the per-query limit, (REQUEST_MAX_MEMORY_GRANT_PERCENT) imposed by the workload group setting, this index creation may fail.
 Because the default workload group allows a query to exceed the per-query limit with the minimum required memory to start for SQL Server 2005 compatibility, the user may be able to run the same index creation in the default workload group, if the default resource pool has enough total memory configured to run such a query.

-In SQL Server 2005, index creation is allowed to use more memory workspace than initially granted for performance.
-This special handling is supported by Resource Governor in SQL Server 2012.
-However, the initial grant and any additional memory grant are limited by the workload group and resource pool settings.
+Index creation is allowed to use more memory workspace than initially granted for performance.
+This special handling is supported by Resource Governor, however, the initial grant and any additional memory grant are limited by the workload group and resource pool settings.

 Changing workload group settings requires CONTROL SERVER permission.

 To change workload group settings by using SQL Server Management Studio

 In Object Explorer, recursively expand the Management node down to and including the Workload Groups folder that contains the workload group to be modified.

 Right-click the workload group to be modified, and then click Properties.